railslove/showoff-presentations/presentation_railslove_profile_DE/_02_client_projects/02_slide.md

 # 9flats.com

-9flats.com gives you the chance to visit unique and beautiful places all over the world and to rent out your own flat.
+9flats.com gives you the chance to visit unique and beautiful places all over the world and helps you to find a cool flat.

 * Tech Specs
   * Neu- und Weiterentwicklung